Jurickson Profar Player Props: Rockies vs. Brewers

-Jurickson Profar -- hitting .211 with a double, a home run, eight walks and five RBI in his past 10 games -- will be in action for the Colorado Rockies against the Milwaukee Brewers, with Freddy Peralta on the hill, on May 2 at 8:40 PM ET.
+After going 1-for-4 in his last game, Jurickson Profar and the Colorado Rockies face the Milwaukee Brewers (who will start Eric Lauer) at 8:40 PM ET on Wednesday.

-In his last game he had a one-hit showing (1-for-4) against the Diamondbacks.
+He had a one-hit performance in his previous game (1-for-4) against the Brewers.

 Jurickson Profar Game Info & Props vs. the Brewers